-As explained recently, some of the Key Concepts in Intercultural Dialogue are being translated into other languages than English.
-Today I am posting the translation of KC51: Critical Discourse Analysis, written by Paola Giorgis in English in 2015, and now translated by her.
-Click on the thumbnail of the translation to read it.
+As always, all Key Concepts are available as free PDFs; just click on the thumbnail of the translation to read it.
 Lists organized chronologically by publication date and number, alphabetically by concept in English, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.

 Giorgis, P. (2016).
 Analisi critica del discorso.
 Key Concepts in Intercultural Dialogue, 51.
 Available from: https://centerforinterculturaldialogue.files.wordpress.com/2016/07/kc51-cda_italian.pdf